citusdata/citus_docs/reference/configuration.rst

 citus.max_worker_nodes_tracked (integer)
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

-Citus tracks worker nodes' locations and their membership in a shared hash table on the master node.
+Citus tracks worker nodes' locations and their membership in a shared hash table on the coordinator node.
 This configuration value limits the size of the hash table, and consequently the number of worker nodes that can be tracked.
 The default for this setting is 2048.
-This parameter can only be set at server start and is effective on the master node.
+This parameter can only be set at server start and is effective on the coordinator node.

 Data Loading